SEKOIA-IO/documentation/_shared_content/operations_center/integrations/event_hub.md

     | Consumer Group | <project_name\>cp |
     | Storage Account | <project_name\>sa |

+    ** Use output variables to create a Sekoia playbook** When the message **Your deployment is complete** is displayed, click on **Outputs**.

+    Keep these 5 pieces of information displayed carefully, it will used to configure the **Trigger Configuration** of the Sekoia playbook.

     - **Event Hub Sku**: Select the messaging tier for Event Hub Namespace between `Basic` , `Standard` or `Premium`.
 We do not recommend `Basic` model due to its limitation.
 Please follow [this Microsoft web page](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-quotas#basic-vs-standard-vs-premium-vs-dedicated-tiers) to get more information avec the different messaging tier.